A history of The Daily Record

 1986

-Company launches Warfield’s, a glossy magazine with an emphasis on business coverage, which 10 years later becomes the basis of the substantial business coverage in today’s Daily Record.
+Company launches Warfield’s, a glossy magazine with an emphasis on business coverage.
+Eleven years later it merges with The Daily Record, forging a platform for substantial business coverage in Maryland.

 1987

-Presses move from Saratoga Street to 1414 Key Highway, their current location.
+Presses move from Saratoga Street to 1414 Key Highway.
 The Daily Record begins publishing once again as a tabloid.
 Supplements and special publications proliferate, on everything from health care to construction.

 1992